wzwietering/req-bot/architecture.md

 ## Summary

-Requirements Bot demonstrates a well-structured, modular architecture that effectively separates concerns while maintaining flexibility.
+SpecScribe demonstrates a well-structured, modular architecture that effectively separates concerns while maintaining flexibility.
 The use of established design patterns, comprehensive error handling, and multi-provider support creates a robust foundation for requirements gathering.
-The system balances simplicity with extensibility, making it suitable for both immediate use and future enhancement.
+The system balances simplicity with extensibility, offering three distinct interfaces (Web UI, CLI, and REST API) that serve different user personas while sharing the same core methodology.